 There may be times when you feel the work you do is hard going.
 Many of you may find at least one bit of a subject difficult, even if you can do other things easily.
 You may be doing extremely well and require even more challenging work to do.
 Whatever your particular needs there will be a number of people who can help you.
-Your subject teacher, tutor and Year Team Leader will always help.
-Mr S. Brown and Mrs P. Crowdell and a number of other teachers who make up the Individual Educational Needs Support Team can also help and support you in a number of ways.
+Your subject teacher, CREW leader and Head of Year will always help.
+Mr S. Brown and a number of other teachers who make up the Individual Educational Needs Support Team can also help and support you in a number of ways.
 They can help you while you are in a lesson or they can work with you in the Student Advice Area (sometimes on an individual basis, at other times in a small group).